 RELG 390 Interpreting Religion

 An advanced introduction to some fundamental issues of theory and method in the academic study of religion.
 Selected religious phenomena will be examined using the perspectives such as those of the history of religions, psychology, sociology, anthropology, philology, philosophy, and theology.
 Emphasis will be placed upon methods of research and styles of writing in the study of religion.
-This course fulfills the WR graduation requirement.

 Advanced investigation of methods and critical perspectives for the study of religion with a focus to be determined by the instructor.
 Writing enriched.
 Prerequisite: 390 or permission of the instructor.